Government Agencies Still Hiring H-1B Visa Employees for American Jobs

 The H-1Bs are being imported and hired at all levels of government throughout the United States.

-A small share of the H-1Bs is hired directly by government offices, via a deliberately complex and lengthy process managed by the Departments of Labor, State, and Homeland Security, plus a small army of immigration lawyers.
+A small share of the H-1Bs is hired directly by government offices, via a deliberately complex and lengthy process managed by the Departments of Labor, State, and Homeland Security (DHS), plus a small army of immigration lawyers.

 For example, roughly 130 foreign H-1B employees are being hired by organizations with “department” in their names.
 They include the California Department of Corrections and Rehabilitation, the New York Police Department, and the Arkansas Department of Public Safety, according to the Labor Department data.